Synopsys: Ansys

-Export control investigations and restrictions
+Export control restrictions

-Commerce Department investigation

-In 2022, media outlets indicated that the U.S. Department of Commerce had opened an inquiry into whether Synopsys may have breached export control rules related to China.
-The review reportedly focused on Synopsys’s collaboration with its Chinese partners and whether it supplied chip designs and software to Huawei Technologies' HiSilicon unit for manufacture at Semiconductor Manufacturing International Corporation (SMIC), given that both Huawei and SMIC had been placed on the U.S. Entity List due to national security concerns.
-Synopsys disclosed in December 2021 that it had received a subpoena from the Bureau of Industry and Security requesting information about "transactions with certain Chinese entities".
-The company stated it believed it was in full compliance with all applicable regulations.

-2025 export restrictions

 In May 2025, in the context of trade negotiations with China, the US government briefly paused the issuing of licenses for exports of airplane and semiconductor technology to China, which impacted Synopsys and its competitors.
 Synopsys suspended its financial guidance after receiving a letter from the Bureau of Industry and Security informing it of new export restrictions related to China.
 According to an internal memo obtained by Reuters, Synopsys told staff in China to halt services and sales in the country and stop taking new orders to comply with the new restrictions, which took effect on May 29, 2025.
 The restrictions broadly prohibited sales of Synopsys products and services to China, affecting all customers in the country.
 However, in July 2025, the U.S. government rescinded these export controls, allowing Synopsys and other electronic design automation companies to resume sales to China.